 Dramatic television shows and movies might make it seem like injuries from fire and dangerous individuals would be common for firefighters and police officers, but this is untrue.
 Flaming wreckage is certainly dangerous, but burns and other injuries from contact with the scene of a fire are quite low among firefighter injuries.
 Similarly, police officers are much more likely to require workers’ compensation for pulled muscles, than for injuries that occurred as a result of an aggressive assailant.

 Any time an emergency responder is injured in the line of duty, it is very important to see a medical professional immediately.
 New York workers’ compensation requires a doctor’s examination within 48 hours of an injury to qualify for coverage, and paperwork needs to be filed within a few days to expedite the process.
-Receiving workers’ compensation can be complicated, so call us at Wingate, Russotti, Shapiro & Halperin, LLP at (212) 986-7353 to ensure you or a loved one receive the compensation you deserve.
+Receiving workers’ compensation can be complicated, so call us at Wingate, Russotti, Shapiro, Moses & Halperin, LLP at (212) 986-7353 to ensure you or a loved one receive the compensation you deserve.